 Who do I recommend A2 Hosting to?

 A2 Hosting will be the best option for those who need extra fast websites and strong security or those who prefer the all-cPanel experience.
 It’s best suited for hosting business websites and online stores if you pick the high-value Turbo plans.

 Alternatives to A2 Hosting

 A2 Hosting is really good at what it does, although it might not be your cup of tea.
 For that reason, or simply because you might be looking for something different, I suggest that you give a look to other hosting providers like Hostinger or SiteGround.

-When it comes to price, Hostinger is significantly cheaper than A2 Hosting.
-However, with prices starting as low as $0.99/mo, it still manages to deliver great performance (see our detailed review of Hostinger).
+When it comes to price, Hostinger is slightly cheaper than A2 Hosting.
+However, with prices starting at just $2.59/month, it still manages to deliver great performance (see our detailed review of Hostinger).

 If you're looking for something just as fast yet much more modern looking, I'd suggest you give SiteGround a look.
 It's a premium alternative for A2 Hosting, with plans starting at $2.99/month.

 SiteGround really takes the cake with its functional and modern control panel with features like staging or adding collaborators onto your account.
 Plus, the provider is known for the quality of customer support – the agents are fast and proactive.